 For example, an Enterprise may specify, as a target for a loan product objective, that it will publish at least three Seller/Servicer Guide changes by the end of the year.
+Implementation steps proposed Duty to Serve rule."
+81 Fed.
+Reg.
+96242, 96245 (Dec.
+29, 2016).

-Implementation steps under this target may include reviewing existing products and policies to identify opportunities for improvement, convening five stakeholder roundtables to better understand challenges in the market that could be addressed through a Guide change, and conducting outreach to determine lender interest.
+or Regulatory Activity will be subject to higher levels of scrutiny, recognizing that the protections embedded in those activities have been either statutorily enumerated by Congress, or subject to the public comment process in the under this target may include reviewing existing products and policies to identify opportunities for improvement, convening five stakeholder roundtables to better understand challenges in the market that could be addressed through a Guide change, and conducting outreach to determine lender interest.
 If an Enterprise chose to convene three stakeholder roundtables and one webinar instead of five stakeholder roundtables, it would not need to submit a Plan modification describing these changes.
 However, the Enterprise would need to describe the actual steps it took in its second quarter and annual reports to FHFA.